-- a.
-Introduce themselves and the item by identifying the report and other written material included in the agenda packet for the Historic Preservation Commission's consideration, as well as any written comments received from the public. - b.
-Identify any supplemental written materials that have been provided to the Historic Preservation Commission for consideration, which were received or prepared for the item after the meeting agenda was published. - c.
-Identify any other staff members or consultants that will be part of the staff presentation or are otherwise present and available for the Historic Preservation Commission questions. - d.
-State whether the applicant is present and whether the applicant intends to make a presentation to the Historic Preservation Commission. - e.
-Make an oral report, unless waived by the Historic Preservation Commission.
+a.
+Introduce themselves and the item by identifying the report and other written material included in the agenda packet for the Commission for the Arts' consideration, as well as any written comments received from the public.

+- b.
+Identify any supplemental written materials that have been provided to the Commission for the Arts for consideration, which were received or prepared for the item after the meeting agenda was published. - c.
+Identify any other staff members or consultants that will be part of the staff presentation or are otherwise present and available for the Commission for the Arts questions. - d.
+State whether the applicant is present and whether the applicant intends to make a presentation to the Commission for the Arts. - e.
+Make an oral report, unless waived by the Commission for the Arts.

-22.4.3 Historic Preservation Commission Questions or Comments
+23.4.3 Commission for the Arts Questions or Comments